 One of the highlights of Star Pride are the suites; even the smallest cabins are 277 square feet, which is large for a small ship (and 100 square feet larger than what you'd find on the fleet's sailing ships).
 They boast walk-in closets, bathrooms with double sinks and a sitting area that can be separated from the bedroom with a curtain, creating a true suite situation.

-Windstar is known for cruising into lesser-known and smaller ports, as well as the iconic destinations.
-They are also known for pulling into ports very early in the morning and staying as late in the day as possible.
-You will get a full day and in some cases, a full night in port, making Star Pride a great choice for active explorers.
-In addition, the line offers a complimentary private event in port on nearly every cruise, which could be a beach party, a tour and lunch at a winery, or an evening soiree with food and drink in a Roman villa.
+Another highlight is the ship's maneuverability.
+Windstar is known for cruising into lesser-known and smaller ports, as well as calling on iconic destinations.
+The line is also known for pulling into ports very early in the morning and staying as late in the day as possible.
+You will get a full day and sometimes a full night in port, making Star Pride a great choice for active explorers.

-Alcohol, shore excursions, airport or hotel transfers, spa treatments and Wi-Fi cost extra.
-Tips are $12 per person, per day, payable at the end of the cruise via your onboard account.
-The spa and the bar automatically add on an additional 15 percent for each service or alcoholic beverage ordered.
+Alcohol, soda and premium coffees, shore excursions, airport or hotel transfers, spa treatments and Wi-Fi cost extra.
+Tips are $13.50 per person, per day, payable at the end of the cruise via your onboard account.
+(You can also prepay, with a package that includes drinks and laundry.)
+The spa and the bar automatically add on 15 percent for each service or alcoholic beverage ordered.
 Additional tipping is at your discretion.

 The currency onboard is the U.S. dollar.

 The 148-passenger Wind Spirit sails French Polynesia year-round; its small size, stellar service and water sports marina make you feel like you're on a private yacht.